LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 ## Importing styles

-You need to import the design system's styles into your project's main sass file.
+You need to import the design system's styles into your project's main Sass file.

 If you need to override the way components look, put these imports _above_ your own code.